h3zjp/nyaa-dl/README.md

 - maxPage: Max page to check torrent files.
 - category (Optional): The value of `c` from `https://nyaa.example.com/?c=1_2`.
 - query (Optional): The value of `q` from `https://nyaa.example.com/?q=YourSearchQuery`.
+- trustedOnly: The flag whether is downloading from only trusted user uploaded files.

 ### Running